zehjotkah/rybbit/README.md

 </p>

-Rybbit is the modern open source and privacy friendly alternative to Google Analytics.
+<a href="https://rybbit.io/" target="_blank">Rybbit</a> is the modern open source and privacy friendly alternative to Google Analytics.
 It takes only a couple minutes to setup and is super intuitive to use.

 <h3>
 View a <strong><a href="https://demo.rybbit.io/1">live demo</a></strong> of Rybbit running on a real-life production site with over a million visits a month.